A Client's Guide to Avoiding Fake "Escort" Scams

 I have been meeting Clients for years, most of whom have far more experience than I do, and have never ever had one mention being scammed.
 I'm sure it happens, but I don't think it's particularly common.
 However, it is still perfectly understandable to want to stack the odds in favour of it never happening to you.

-- you send an "escort" a deposit and then never hear from them again.
+• you send an "escort" a deposit and then never hear from them again.

-- you book a date with an "escort" who then blackmails you instead of meeting you.
+• you book a date with an "escort" who then blackmails you instead of meeting you.

-- you meet an "escort" at her home, except instead of an escort, there is a gang of men waiting for you who rob you.
+• you meet an "escort" at her home, except instead of an escort, there is a gang of men waiting for you who rob you.

 Step 1: READ THE WEBSITE.
 NOW READ IT AGAIN.

 The most important step is the first one: doing your research, which is a fancy way of saying reading.
-If you can read, you will probably never be scammed.

-Read the Escort's own website, all of it, not just the directory listings and online adverts you found on Google.
 Directory listings can be a convenient way to discover new people's websites, but may also be years out of date, or even auto-generated and not posted by the lady in question at all.
-Directory profiles are fun to browse but do try to find the lady's personal .com or .co.uk website to ensure you are getting accurate, up to date information.
-Most also have a Twitter and/ or Instagram you can peruse.
+They are fun to browse but do find the lady's personal .com or .co.uk website to ensure you are getting accurate, up to date information.
+Most also have a Twitter/ Instagram/ OnlyFans and/ or a blog you can peruse.

 Step 2: See if she's verified on any directories